jdavidzapatab/docker-php-composer-alpine/readme.md

 ## Docker Container for PHP 7.4 and Composer

 This is a docker container for PHP 7.4 with composer installed.
 It can be used with any PHP project using composer.
-As this image is build on top of the [Alpine Linux](http://www.alpinelinux.org/) base image its very small.
+Built on top of [Alpine Linux](http://www.alpinelinux.org/).

+Updated on 2023-11-30.

 ## Build